 Box 3 applies to (deemed) taxable income from savings and investments.

 Rates

-Box 3 income is taxed at a flat rate of 31 per cent (see table below for fixed return on investment).
+Box 3 income is taxed at a flat rate of 32 per cent over the (deemed) return on your savings and investments (see table below for the fixed returns).